corylanou/go-meetup/README.md

 1. Do introductions.
 Go around the room and have everyone state their name, what they have done with Go if anything, and maybe a fun fact about them.
 This is a great ice breaker.
 Many meetups do this until they get too large to do it (30 people or more in my experience).
 1. Take pictures of all the presenters as they present, and if possible, live tweet the event!

-#### Annoucement Time
+#### Announcement Time

-Be sure to try to cover the following items when you make annoucements.
+Be sure to try to cover the following items when you make announcements.
 Feel free to put them in the actual agenda so you don't forget them.

 - Thank everyone for coming.
 - Thank the sponsors.